 Driving regulations in South Africa

-Here are some important traffic laws and driving regulations in South Africa to keep in mind as a new driver in the country:
+Here are some important traffic laws and driving regulations in South Africa:

 - South Africans drive on the left side of the road.